Velocidex/velociraptor-docs/content/blog/html/2018/08/10/introducing_velociraptor/_index.md

         same.
     -   Writeback: The writeback path is where clients will write their local persistent state (for example, their private keys).
-You can specify a different location for windows, osx and linux clients.
+You can specify a different location for Windows, MacOS and Linux clients.
 -   The Datastore section specifies where to store the data for the server.
 Be sure to update the location to a more permanent path.
 The